MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 - [Make sure you meet the licensing requirements for information barriers](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-barriers).
 - Create segments and define the users in each.
 Create policies that block communication between the segments, and then set them to active.
 For info, see [Define policies for information barriers](/office365/securitycompliance/information-barriers-policies).
 Wait 24 hours for the changes to propagate through your environment.
 - [Complete the form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR_mCQfArPllNo4NRhexFZxRUNEZCTTZLVVJHOEJOVVlCTUdJNDVERko5Qy4u) to enable SharePoint and OneDrive information barriers in your organization.
-Please note: SharePoint and OneDrive information barriers can only be enabled in your tenant if you have atleast one active information barriers policy defined in the tenant.
+Please note that SharePoint and OneDrive information barriers can only be enabled in your tenant if you have at least one active information barriers policy defined in the tenant.
 - After SharePoint and OneDrive information barriers is enabled in your tenant, wait 24 hours for the changes to propagate through your environment.

 ## Sharing files from a OneDrive that has segments associated